MizuJakkaru/Cornucopia/README.md

 **Cornucopia - More Flowers** A large crop and fruit tree expansion mod based primarily around **decorative flowers**.
 You'll find some beautiful blooms for honey, not to mention gorgeous hedges and trees to decorate with!

 **Cornucopia - Artisan Machines** \(Not published yet\) An expansion for the types of artisan goods you can make.
 Long gone are the days of min-maxing with ancient fruit wine!
 Now you can create butters and nut milks, dried herbs or flowers, smoke your fishing haul, and make many more unique goods!
 *Some sets of artisan goods, such as alcohols, coffee/teas, soap-making, and ice cream are being separated out into their own mods, to allow for players who are looking for a specific aesthetic.
-Those will be coming at a later date!
+Those will be coming at a later date!*

+**Cornucopia - Cooking Recipes** \(Not published yet\) A large expansion of 300+ recipes that utilize vanilla and Cornucopia items!
+We have iconic dishes from all over the world, ensuring you'll find some foods you know and love.

 ## Configuring Cornucopia
 (placeholder)